 Jenkins is one of the most influential tools in the DevOps movement in the last decade.
 Hailing from Hudson, Jenkins has ushered in Continuous Integration to the masses.
 Though pundits might refer to Jenkins as the “DevOps Duct Tape” meaning if you have Jenkins, you check the box for DevOps.
 As the DevOps movement continues to mature, DevOps is certainly not one tool and a culmination of people, process, and technology.

 The Jenkins Platform ecosystem continues to evolve as any popular software platform would.
 About a year ago I gave commentary to The New Stack around perceived confusion of the different distributions of Jenkins.
 Though I never dipped my toes into Jenkins X until now.
-Similarly to the video journey we did around Spinnaker, a fresh pair of eyes looking to leverage Jenkins X for the first time.
+Similarly to the video journey we did around Spinnaker vs Harness, a fresh pair of eyes looking to leverage Jenkins X for the first time.

-I am pretty familiar with Jenkins but have not been hands-on with more stringent GitOps concepts/definitions which is represented in Jenkins X. Prepping for your own look at Jenkins X, look at the Jenkins X Concepts prior to getting started.
+I am pretty familiar with Jenkins but have not been hands-on with more stringent GitOps concepts/definitions which are represented in Jenkins X. Prepping for your own look at Jenkins X, look at the Jenkins X Concepts prior to getting started.
 I had a simple goal to deploy an Nginx image from Docker Hub on an awaiting Amazon EKS Kubernetes cluster.
 The video is a little over 90 minutes in length.
 After navigating some installation complexity where I had to downgrade versions of Helm and kubectl I had on my machine, I waved the white flag.
 I was able to get Nginx deployed from zero to deployed including installing a Harness Delegate into my EKS cluster in about 5 minutes at the end of the video.

 Let’s Get to Jenkins X’in